notgiven688/jitterphysics2/docfx/docs/documentation/bodies.md

 # Rigid Bodies

-Rigid bodies represent the main entity of the dynamics system of the engine.
+Rigid bodies are the main entity of the dynamics system.

 ## Creating a body

-Rigid bodies are associated to an instance of the `World` class.
-They can be created like this:
+Rigid bodies are associated with an instance of the `World` class:

 ```cs
 var world = new World();